Pay subsidy is granted for employing unemployed persons

 Which employers are eligible for pay subsidy?

 All employers, except for central government agencies, are eligible for pay subsidy.
-Pay subsidy may not distort competition or lead to dismissals or lay-offs of other employees or prompt the employer to convert employment relationships into part-time contracts.
 The employment relationship may only start after the decision on granting the subsidy has been made.
-A pay subsidy can only be granted to an employer that undertakes to pay the wages and salaries
+The requirements are that

 How can an employer apply for pay subsidy?